 In Problems 1-10, use a substitution y=xr to find the general solution to the given equation for x>0.

-Let L be the differential operator defined by the left hand side of the equation.
+Let L be the differential operator defined by the left-hand side of equation, that is

 94% of StudySmarter users get better grades.Sign up for free